This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Hachiro Sato is known as a lyricist who wrote many children's songs and poems, and is known for using simple, warm words that children can enjoy singing.

-This song also has lyrics that will easily resonate with children, and beautifully expresses the joy and splendor of Hinamatsuri.
+This song also has lyrics that will resonate with children and beautifully expresses the joy and splendor of Hinamatsuri.

 Composer Koyo Kawamura has also left behind many masterpieces in the world of Japanese children's songs.
-His compositional style is characterized by simple and familiar melodies , and "Ureshii Hinamatsuri" is one example of this.
+His compositional style is characterized by simple, familiar melodies , and "Ureshii Hinamatsuri" is one example of this.

-The melody of this song evokes the warmth of spring and the beginning of a new season , and it is familiar music that children can quickly remember and sing.
+The melody of this song evokes the warmth of spring and the beginning of a new season , and is familiar music that children can easily remember and sing.

-The song "Ureshii Hinamatsuri," born from the collaboration between these two, has become a standard song for Hinamatsuri , and is now sung all over Japan every year around the time of Hinamatsuri on March 3rd.
+The song "Ureshii Hinamatsuri," born from the collaboration between these two artists, has become a standard song for Hinamatsuri , and is now sung all over Japan every year around the time of Hinamatsuri on March 3rd.

-This song gives children an opportunity to learn about traditional culture while having fun , and is beloved as a song that symbolizes family gatherings and warm moments.
+This song gives children the opportunity to learn about traditional culture while having fun , and is beloved as a song that symbolizes family gatherings and warm moments.

 Happy Hinamatsuri Lyrics: